Sports MedicineFlames Home > Sports Medicine > Staff

 He has been involved with the international sports ministry Athletes in Action since his time at Cedarville, having travelled on summer tours to Mexico and Guatemala with a multitude of teams.
 Blocker has also been member of the National Ski Patrol since 2003, currently volunteering on weekends at Wintergreen Resort when he is able.

 Hugh Blocker is the assistant athletic trainer responsible for providing care and coverage for Women’s Soccer, Women’s Swimming and Diving, and Softball.
 Blocker returned to Liberty in September 2014 after spending the previous two years at The College of William an

 Maggie Lindsey joined the Liberty Sports Medicine staff in December 2013, currently holding the position of Assistant Athletic Trainer.

 Assistant Athletic Trainer - W. Basketball/Cheerleading

-Ms. Green serves as the assistant athletic trainer responsible for Liberty University’s track and field and cross country teams.
-Green completed her undergraduate work at Wingate University in 2011 and received her master’s degree from the University of South Carolina in 2013 where she was a graduate assistant with women’s golf, women’s tennis, track & field and cross country.
-Green has served as an athletic trainer with the international sports ministries of Athletes in Action and Fellowship of Christian Athletes on a number of summer tours traveling to Russia, the Caribbean, Guatemala and in the states with the Xenia Scouts baseball team in Ohio.
+Mary O’Berry joined the Liberty Sports Medicine staff in July 2013 and currently serves as the assistant athletic trainer for Liberty University’s football team.
+Previous to Liberty, O’Berry completed her undergraduate work at Wingate University and received her master’s degree from the University of South Carolina where she was a graduate assistant with women’s golf, women’s tennis, track & field and cross country.
+O’Berry has served as an athletic trainer with the international sports ministries of Athletes in Action and Fellowship of Christian Athletes on a number of summer tours traveling to Russia, the Caribbean, Guatemala and in the states with the Xenia Scouts baseball team in Ohio.

 Dan Preusser, MEd, ATC, CES